GoldGameCoin/GOLD/README - copia.md

 Translators are required to have:

-- A basic understanding of Monero technologies and wallets
+- A basic understanding of Gold Game Coin technologies and wallets
 - A basic knowledge of markdown syntax
 - A basic knowledge of HTML syntax